Phil Rudd: First dismissal from AC/DC and hiatus from music

 AC/DC vocalist Bon Scott died in 1980, an event that left close friend Rudd deeply saddened.
 He eventually parted ways with the band in 1983 following the recording of the Flick of the Switch album.
 The split was partly the result of his own personal problems as well as a conflict with the band's rhythm guitarist and founder Malcolm Young, which allegedly escalated to become physical.
 Rudd had completed his contributions to the album, and although session drummer B.J.
 Wilson was recruited to help complete the recording, Wilson's drum parts were ultimately not used.
 Simon Wright was later hired as Rudd's permanent replacement, and featured in the music videos released to promote the album.

 After his firing, Rudd retired to Tauranga, New Zealand where he purchased a helicopter company.
 Rudd's departure from AC/DC didn't become widely known until the eve of their US and Canada tour in 1983.
 In the last few pages of Circus Magazines October 1983 edition it stated "Phil Rudd exits AC/DC [...] to spend more time with his family and his cars".
-Rudd married a New Zealander in 1983.
+Rudd married a New Zealander, Lisa O'Brien, in 1983.
 Guitarist Angus Young was quoted in the same article as saying "We're a rowdy bunch, but we don't fight with each other".
 Vocalist Brian Johnson added in a Hit Parader interview from the same period that "You couldn't find a more solid person or drummer than Phil Rudd.
 None of us would have to work if we didn't want to [...]
 Phil chose that option".

 On his years away from AC/DC, Rudd has said, "I raced cars, flew helicopters, became a farmer and planted some crops.
 I lived in New Zealand which was great; nice and quiet with nobody bothering me."
 Rudd also continued to play drums, "when I wanted to rather than when I had to", and built his own recording studio.